Regulation Guide

 Can I trade with an ASIC broker from outside Australia?

-ASIC licences are specifically designed for service to Australian clients.
+ASIC licences are designed for service to Australian clients.
 Many ASIC-regulated brokers also hold licences in other jurisdictions (FCA, CySEC, MAS) and serve non-Australian clients through those separate entities.
-If you are based outside Australia and open an account with an "ASIC-regulated" broker, confirm which entity is actually servicing your account — you may be under the non-Australian entity with different rules and protections.
+If you're based outside Australia and open an account with an "ASIC-regulated" broker, confirm which entity is actually servicing your account — you may be under the non-Australian entity with different rules and protections.

 What is an AFSL and why does a forex broker need one?